Global variable

 print(message) # Error: NameError: name 'message' is not defined

-is local to the greet()
+In this case, message is local to the greet()

 Enclosing scope (nested functions)